AlirezaRoshanzamir/continuous-delivery-course/17-managing-continuous-delivery/presentation.md

 Many such regulatory regimes require audit trails that make it possible to identify, for every change in a production environment, what were the lines of code that it came from, who touched them, and who approved the steps in the process.
 Such regulations are common in many industries from finance to health care.

 Common strategies employed for enforcing these kinds of regulations:
-- Locking down who is able to access “privileged” environments.
+- Locking down who is able to access "privileged" environments.
 - Creating and maintaining an effective and efficient change management process for making changes to privileged environments.
 - Requiring approvals from management before deployments can be performed.
 - Requiring every process, from building to release, to be documented.